-Whether you’re surfing YouTube, browsing Barnes and Noble, or flipping through Instagram posts, you can always find them: the “experts” telling you exactly what to eat.
+Whether you’re surfing YouTube, browsing at Barnes & Noble, or flipping through Instagram posts, you can always find them: the “experts” telling you exactly what to eat.

 Yet they all say something different.

-Is the Keto Diet the way to go?
+Is the keto diet the way to go?
 Atkins?
 Mediterranean?
 South Beach?
-Every long list of nutritional advice offers a unique avenue to better health; some bring success, others only bring frustration and disappointment.
+Every long list of nutritional advice offers a unique avenue to better health; some bring success, and others only bring frustration and disappointment.

-I’m here with my talented Nurse Practitioner, Jen Justus, because I believe we’ve been placing our weight loss focus on the wrong question.
+My talented nurse practitioner, Jen Justus, and I believe we’ve been placing our weight loss focus on the wrong question.

 I’ve spent years studying and practicing in the obesity and weight loss space.
 During that time, I’ve advised countless patients on weight loss using a low-carb diet.
-But after a few eye-opening conversations about intermittent fasting with Zane Griggs and using it myself , I wondered… had I been missing a piece of the puzzle?
+But after a few eye-opening conversations about intermittent fasting with Zane Griggs, and after using it myself, I wondered… had I been missing a piece of the puzzle?

-As a result, I’ve spent the last few months digging deep into the power and potential of intermittent fasting.
+As a result, I’ve spent years digging deep into the power and potential of intermittent fasting.
 By focusing not just on what we eat, but on when we eat, we can do more than lose weight.
 We can optimize our bodies and minds to escape the jaws of fatigue and perform at maximum capacity.

 The Three Levers of Restriction